-In our technology rich age of security cameras, internet, social media, Google, spyware, GPS and more, one may wonder why private investigators are needed for physical surveillance and monitoring.
+In our technology rich age of security cameras, internet, social media, Google, spyware, GPS and more, one may wonder why private investigators are needed for physical observation and monitoring.
 The world of private investigation in fact now utilizes advanced technology.

 The demand and uses for technology continue to grow and each investigation will start with some form of technology due diligence, whether online or database searches.